SomeWeekendReading/someweekendreading.github.io/_posts/2021-10-14-fda-covid-boosters-moderna.md

 case is quite good.

 I'd rather hear about efficacy, particularly with Delta.
-There are 4 slides in particular from the Moderna presentation that bear on this in ways that look interesting to me.
+There are 4 slides in particular from the Moderna presentation that bear on this in ways that look interesting to me for that reason:

 <img src="{{ site.baseurl }}/images/2021-10-14-fda-covid-boosters-moderna-moderna-4.jpg"
 width="400" height="225" alt="Moderna: Original vaccine 98.2% efficacy vs severe disease